OmegaSquad82/concourse-k0sctl/README.md

 ### inventory

-Please see the [Dependency Dashboard][dep-dashboard] for an inventory of automatically maintained versions.
+Please see the [Dependency Dashboard][dep-dashboard] for a full inventory of automatically maintained versions for Github Actions, Dockerfile and Packages.

 #### Alpine